Working in digital marketing, stress is inevitable. It’s part of the job description.

 You should, too.
 Doing so will help you better predict when changes are going to happen and what kind of changes are most likely to come next.

-Another way to help cope with the stress of Google updates is to follow and subscribe to many of the top SEO blogs.
+Subscribe to the top SEO blogs.
 These blog posts are written by the experts, some of which have great connections with Google and long-term histories giving them better chances of predicting, adapting, and sharing strategies with other marketers.

 Take it a step further and follow SEO experts who not only know their stuff but are great sources for SEO predictions.